 The Cold War AK-47 has been one of the top sniper support weapons in Warzone for the entire Cold War era.
 This classic rifle has maintained top-tier damage through every season, alongside solid mobility and reasonable recoil.
-However, in Season 6 this old-school weapon is even competitive at long range.
+However, now this old-school weapon is even competitive at long range.
 Previously, the AK-47’s sharp damage drop-off made it a poor choice for fights in large, open areas of the map.
 However, the last several balance patches have repeatedly reduced long-range damage on many of the most popular weapons.
 The AK can now hang with the likes of the XM4 and FARA at every range, making it one of the best overall weapons in Warzone in nearly all situations.
 Whether you’re on Verdansk or Rebirth Island, the AK-47 is practically the only gun you need.

 We even have a best Warzone AK-47 loadout page to help you kit it out!